• Skip to main content

 Jump to Recipe

-Gluten free fish batter gives you crispy, golden-crusted, battered fish that rivals any other!
-It's easier than you might think to make your own battered fish at home.
+Gluten-free fish batter gives you crispy, golden-crusted, battered fish that rivals any other!
+Making your own battered fish at home is easier than you might think.
 Use the same recipe for onion rings or shrimp!

 two pieces of crispy, golden-browned battered fish on a black plate with a wedge of lemon and a lettuce leaf.